 Colin kept a diary of the events in Hong Kong.

 Colin McEwan chatting to HRH Prince Philip in Hong Kong 1959

 by Tim Luard.

 Click here to return to the Waichow Photo

 Research and web publication by Buddy Hide Jnr ©

 The contents of this web site led to a considerable number of escapee families contacting me and now each other, and remains the principle source of contact and private information for the spin off projects that have followed.
 The personal accounts enabled me to record the complete and true account of this remarkable episode of Sino-British war time co-operation.
-The information compiled here has directly resulted in a museum exhibition in Hong Kong, a re-enactment of the escape in Hong Kong and China, a book published, with a movie drama and a documentary in the making.
+The information compiled here has directly resulted in a museum exhibition in Hong Kong, a re-enactment of the escape in Hong Kong and China, with a movie drama and documentary in the making.